 OneBeacon's book value per share increased 11.1% during 2016, including dividends, compared to an increase of 3.8% during 2015, including dividends.
 OneBeacon's GAAP combined ratio was 97% for 2016 compared to 96% for 2015.
 OneBeacon's current accident year loss ratio was 58% for the year ended December 31, 2016, compared to 60% for year ended December 31, 2015.
-OneBeacon had one point of net unfavorable loss reserve development in the year ended December 31, 2016 compared to insignificant loss reserve development in the year ended December 31, 2015.
+OneBeacon had one point of net unfavorable loss reserve development in the year ended December 31, 2015.
 The decrease in the current accident year loss ratio reflects improved relative performance across most business units.
-The expense ratio was 38% for the year ended December 31, 2016, compared to 36% for the year ended December 31, 2015.
+The expense ratio was 38% for the year ended December 31, 2015.
 The increase in the expense ratio was primarily due to lower earned premium volume and changing business mix.
 The increase in book value per share for the year ended December 31, 2016 included a \$16 million tax benefit related to the settlement of IRS examinations for tax years 2007-2012.
 OneBeacon's net written premiums were \$1.1 billion for both the year ended December 31, 2016 and the year ended December 31, 2015.